OpenSecuritySummit/oss2018/content/participant/Photobox/paul-davies.md

 regonline       :
 pre-summit      :
 status          : add details
+sessions:
-sessions: AppSec SOC Monitoring Visualisation, Attack chains as TM technique, DevSecOps Maturity Model (DSOMM), Security Playbooks, notes :
+  - AppSec SOC Monitoring Visualisation
+  - Attack chains as TM technique
+  - DevSecOps Maturity Model (DSOMM)
+  - Security Playbooks
+notes :
 # add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions